prokilogrammer/prokilogrammer.github.io/_posts/2013-10-24-reclaiming-my-life.md

 3. Don't advice anyone about their life.
 Every one knows better than you!
 4. Donate $1 to someone everyday, in person.
 5. Remove focus from internet.
 Instead of randomly browsing the internet (HN, FB, Twitter, email etc), do the following:
-    a.
-Read a book
+  1. Read a book
-    b.
-Do household chores
+  2. Do household chores
-    c.
-Talk to people physically around you with complete involvement
+  3. Talk to people physically around you with complete involvement
-    d.
-Learn cooking
+  4. Learn cooking
-    e.
-Wash and clean my car
+  5. Wash and clean my car
-    f.
-Run
+  6. Run
-    g.
-Plan for vacations, or other imminent events
+  6. Plan for vacations, or other imminent events
-    h.
-Do laundry
+  7. Do laundry
-    i.
-Write a prose/poetry
+  8. Write a prose/poetry
-    j.
-Teach someone
+  9. Teach someone
 6. Be true to your heart.
 Openly and bluntly communicate everything to everyone.
 Be very transparent.
 7. Take sad moments lightly.
 They are ephemeral.
 They won't harm you.
 8. Be very very happy.
 Bubbling with happiness and contentment :)